Itsusinn/tuic/tuic-server/README.md

 # Initial UDP payload size before MTU discovery
 initial_mtu = 1200
-# Minimum UDP payload size
+# The maximum UDP payload size guaranteed to be supported by the network.
+# Must be at least 1200, which is the default, and lower than or equal to initial_mtu
 min_mtu = 1200
 # Enable Generic Segmentation Offload
 gso = true